cobermai/rfstudies/README.md

 ![Framework overview](docu/ml_framework_overview.png)

 This framework serves as a template for machine learning for failure prediction use cases.
 It contains domain specific and domain independent building blocks.
+An example use case is given for predicting breakdowns in CLIC RF cavities [1].

 1) **Domain Specific: Transformation**:
    * Data Reader: reading of source data from input sources (e.g. LabVIEW)